MicrosoftDocs/microsoft-365-docs/microsoft-365/learning/configure-udemy.md

     ![Image of the LMS/LXP integrations page.](media/udemy-3.png)

-4. Once you've saved, your client ID and client secret will be generated and you can copy them from the screen.
+4. Once you've saved, your Client ID and Client Secret will be generated and you can copy them from the screen.
 You can now access the APIs using the provided client credentials.

     ![Image of the generated client ID and secret.](media/udemy-4.png)